Alan Grayson: 2008

 In late 2007, Grayson announced that he would run again for the 8th district seat, and again faced Stuart in the primary.
-In the August 26, 2008 Democratic primary, Grayson defeated Stuart, 49%–28%, with three other candidates splitting the remaining 24%.
+In the August 26, 2008 Democratic primary, Grayson defeated Stuart, 49–28%, with three other candidates splitting the remaining 24%.
 During the general election campaign, Grayson maintained a consistent lead over Keller, who had only slightly won renomination in the Republican primary over attorney Todd Long.
-On election day, Grayson defeated Keller, 52%–48%.
+On election day, Grayson defeated Keller, 52–48%.

 2010

 Grayson was challenged by Republican nominee Daniel Webster, Florida Tea Party backed Peg Dunmire, independent George Metcalfe, and write-in Florida Whig Party candidate Steve Gerritzen.

 Grayson ran a September 2010 commercial calling Webster a "draft-dodger" (Webster had received student deferments and a draft classification as medically unfit for service), and a later 30-second commercial calling Webster "Taliban Dan" and warning viewers that "Religious fanatics try to take away our freedom, in Afghanistan, in Iran and right here in Central Florida."
 Grayson's ads were criticized for editing video mid-sentence to make Webster appear to say things he did not.
 Grayson released a toned-down version without the edited video or Taliban references in early October.

 On Glenn Beck's radio show, Sarah Palin agreed with a co-host's remark, "It's okay if the Republicans lose every seat in the Senate and the House except for one.
 As long as that one is Alan Grayson losing."
-Conservative Newsweek columnist George Will called Grayson "America's worst politician."
+Conservative Newsweek columnist George Will called Grayson "America's worst politician".
 Grayson was also heavily targeted in attack ads funded by groups such as the U.S. Chamber of Commerce and the 60 Plus Association.

 Grayson was endorsed by 8th district resident and former Congresswoman Patricia Schroeder (D-CO), who characterized Webster as having "13th-century views" on women's issues.
-Former DNC Chair and Vermont governor Howard Dean called Grayson a "healthcare hero."
+Former DNC Chair and Vermont governor Howard Dean called Grayson a "healthcare hero".
 Grayson received more votes for "progressive hero" from Democracy for America than any other candidate in the country.

-On election day, Webster defeated Grayson, 56%–38%.
+On election day, Webster defeated Grayson, 56–38%.

 2012

 On July 11, 2011, Grayson announced in an e-mail to supporters that he planned to run once again for Congress.
 Grayson ran unopposed in the Democratic primary for the newly created 9th District in Central Florida.

-On November 6, 2012, Grayson defeated Todd Long, 63%–37%, to return to Congress after a one-term absence.
+On November 6, 2012, Grayson defeated Todd Long, 63–37%, to return to Congress after a one-term absence.
 He described his victory as "the biggest comeback in the history of the U.S. House of Representatives."
-Although the two districts had different boundaries, Grayson claimed the House historian had told him that the shift from a 56%–38% loss in 2010 to a 63%–37% victory in 2012 was the biggest comeback in congressional history.
+Although he ran in two different districts, Grayson claimed the House historian had told him that the shift from a 56–38% loss in 2010 to a 63–37% victory in 2012 was the biggest comeback in congressional history.